grahamking/perf-ninja-rs/README.md

 Each lab is a cargo project.
 In brackets are the mappings to the C++ version.

- - `src/lib.rs`: The code you need to optimize (solution.cpp, solution.h)
+ - `src/lib.rs`: The code you need to optimize (solution.cpp, solution.h, init.cpp)
  - `src/main.rs`: A unit test (validate.cpp) to check your code still works, and a simple `main` function for analysis.
  - `benches/lab.rs`: The benchmark (bench.cpp).
 You need to make this faster.